TautvydasDerzinskas/make-youtube-great-again/README.md

 1. Run `npm install` to install npm dependencies
 2. Apply your changes and modifications
 3. Run `npm run lint` to make sure code is well formatted
-4. Run `npm run build` to compile the code and generate extension source folder
+4. Run `npm run build:chrome` to compile the code and generate extension source folder
 5. In your browser extensions window enable development mode and load MYGA extension from folder `extension` to test your changes

 ## License